damonism/ausvotestr/README.md

 Regulated entities may submit an amendment to their returns to the AEC, and the data in the package will reflect all of the returns and any amendments at the time of extraction.

-The current data in the package was extracted on 16 December 2020.
+The current data in the package was extracted on 02 February 2021.

 Disclosure threshold
 --------------------